vanpupi/vanpupi.github.io/Labs/C-lab030/content.md

 * Name: sys@ADGHOLAD1
 * Username: sys
-* Role: Sysdba
+* Role: SYSDBA
 * Hostname: The Public IP Address you found in the step above
 * Service name: The service name you found in the step above (the part after the / (slash)).

 ![](./images/DB_connection_05.png)

-Then click the **Test** button and this connection should be succesful.
-When it is succesful, click the save button and click thet **Connect** button.
+Then click the **Test** button and this connection should be successful.
+When it is successful, click the save button and click thet **Connect** button.

 ![](./images/DB_connection_06.png)

 ## Create the Connection to the Standby ##

-First we need to know the Service name from the Standby Database and also the IP address it listens to.
+First we need to know the service name from the standby Database and also the IP address it listens to.

 To get that information, navigate to the Overview
 -> Bare Metal, VM and Exadata